Fun, Food, Fandom: Minor League Baseball in North Carolina

 Situated in bustling Uptown Charlotte, BB&T Ballpark is the Knights' home, opening in 2014 and since then becoming the most-visited venue in all of Minor League Baseball.
 Popular theme nights include Thirsty Thursdays, featuring $3 draft beer, and Friday Night Fireworks, which light up the Uptown skyline.

 6 Down East Wood Ducks

 6 Down East Wood DucksClass A Advanced affiliate of the Texas RangersSee on map

 After playing their inaugural season in 2017, the Wood Ducks brought Minor League Baseball back to Kinston after a 5-year hiatus.
 Look for innovation and creativity on the field and off.
 During Friday home games, the team hosts Food Truck Friday, featuring the Chef & the Farmer Food Truck – of chef Vivian Howard fame and derived from Kinston’s most popular restaurant – along with another local food truck that will differ each time.
 Kinston’s Mother Earth Brewing is the official beer of Food Truck Friday, offering $3 drafts and $3 off a game ticket if you bring an empty Mother Earth can with you.

 7 Durham Bulls

 7 Durham BullsTriple-A affiliate of the Tampa Bay RaysSee on map

 In many ways, the Durham Bulls define all that’s good about Minor League Baseball.
 The team has played in Durham Bulls Athletic Park since 1995.
 Every night, the team plays a welcome video that features clips from the 1988 hit movie Bull Durham (it was filmed at the team’s previous ballpark).
 The ballpark features an iconic 20-foot bull – beloved by fans and athletes alike – above the left-field wall, where it invites players to "Hit Bull Win Steak."
-The Bull Durham Beer Co. is one of only a few breweries in the country located inside a professional baseball stadium.
+The Bull Durham Beer Co. is also one of the only breweries in the country located inside a professional baseball stadium.

 8 Hickory CrawdadsClass A affiliate of the Texas RangersSee on map